 EXPO Low Odor Dry Erase Markers, Chisel Tip, Assorted Colors, 8 PackLearning Resources Wooden Pattern Blocks, Set of 250TYH Supplies Reusable Dry Erase Pockets, 9 x 12 Inches, Assorted Neon Colors Set of 10

 We start the activity off by stating which letter it is.
 We speak what the letter name is and then start with beginning sounds.
-I point to the picture and ask what the picture is and then emphasize the beginning sounds.
+I point to the picture, ask what the picture is, and then emphasize the beginning sounds.

 Next we build the letter with the pattern blocks, while using the diagram on the sheet.
 When the letter is formed, we use the dry erase marker to trace the letter.

-We also talk about what the pictures are, on the left side.
-These are all pictures of words that begin with letter on the mat.
+We also talk about what the pictures are on the left side.
+These are all pictures of words that begin with the letter on the mat.
 This is a great introduction or reminder of beginning sounds.

 When we are done with the first letter, we move the pattern blocks off and start on our next letter.